Please see grades through Grade Report of MyWaseda at the end of every semester.

 *In order to graduate, you must fulfill the credit requirement for each subject as well as the overall requirement (124 credits).
 There are no exceptions for reasons related to job offers on being accepted into other education instructions.

 GPA (Grade Point Average)

 The School of International Liberal Studies employed GPA （Grade Point Average）starting from students who entered this school in 2010.

 - Calculation Formula Waseda University uses an evaluation system with a set of conversion rates called Grade Points (4 points for A+, 3 points for A, 2 points for B, 1 point for C, and zero point for failing grades).
 A Grade Point Average (GPA) is a score calculated by multiplying “total number of credits by grade point (A+, A, B etc.)” and “corresponding grade point (4 for A+, 3 for A etc.) ”, then totaling the obtained figures for all grades and dividing the result by the “total number of registered credits”.
-The total number of registered credits includes credits earned for falling grades.
+The total number of registered credits includes credits for failing grades.
 Accredited credits (shown as ‘N’) and voluntary credits are not included in the GPA calculation.This will be calculated in the following formula:

 (No. of A+ credits x 4) + (No. of A credits x 3) + (No. of B credits x 2) + (No. of C credits x 1) + (No. of Failing Grades x 0)